 We work in close partnership with the International Humanist and Ethical Union – our Chief Executive is also its President, and we hosted the triennial World Humanist Congress in Oxford in 2014.
 We are the only national humanist or secularist group accredited at the UN Human Rights Council, where we make interventions at each session on global issues of concern.

 We campaign on the basis of human rights, including the rights of people with religious beliefs, and a humanist view of society.
 The law upholds freedom of ‘religion or belief’ and the word ‘belief’ in this legal sense includes non-religious worldviews or lifestances such as Humanism.
 We stand up for the rights of humanists and everyone who lives their life without religion – and because our campaigns are based on the principles of the ‘open society’ and the secular state, they also serve the interests of others whose rights may be being infringed.

-Many of our campaigns are based on Government consultations or Parliamentary initiatives, although in some areas, especially religion in schools, we also initiate effective campaigns ourselves.
+Many of our campaigns are based on Government consultations or Parliamentary initiatives, and we also initiate effective campaigns ourselves.
 Because our campaigns are – in some ways – in tune with the Government’s own agenda of inclusion and non-discrimination, we can often have a real impact.

-These Campaigns pages have all the news about our current and recent campaigns.
+These campaigns pages have all the news about our current and recent campaigns.
 They are updated frequently, so bookmark them and keep returning.
-Also make sure to read What You Can Do To Help.
+Also make sure to read about what you can do to help.

 Of course, the most effective campaigns combine local action with work at national level.
-For example, we can produce the arguments against ‘faith’ and sectarian schools and in favour of inclusive schools where children from families of all religions and none are educated together and learn about each other’s beliefs, but Local Authorities only consult and listen to the views of local people when making decisions about a new school in their area.
+For example, we can produce the arguments against ‘faith’ and sectarian schools and in favour of inclusive schools where children from families of all religions and none are educated together and learn about each other’s beliefs, but groups proposing new schools only consult and listen to the views of local people when making decisions about a new school in their area.